 The Dynalock Explore handle grip is made of rubber and there is foam that runs down about a foot from the top of the pole that allows for various positions to hold.
 The adjustable straps are not removable.

-If your familiar with tossing an avalanche probe out you will dig the feel of the Backcountry Access Scepter 4S pole.
-To engage the pole once its broken down simply pull the top section of pole out while tossing the rest of the pole away from you, and wah-la the splitboard pole is ready to go.
+If you’re familiar with tossing an avalanche probe out you will dig the feel of the Backcountry Access Scepter 4S pole.
+To engage the pole once it’s broken down simply pull the top section of pole out while tossing the rest of the pole away from you, and wah-la the splitboard pole is ready to go.
 This is one of the simpler designs we have used.

 The only thing that can be improved with these poles would be to switch out the material at the top of the handle.
 At times I tend to put the flat of my palm on the top of my splitboard poles.
 It seems to really help to drive power into each stroke.
 However that being said, BCA does make up for this with the added padding down the shaft of the pole.
 Having more places to grip is never a bad thing.
-Aside from a hard rubber top these poles are fool proof and have become my daily drivers.
-Thanks BCA, the Scepter poles ($119), are amazing and they can also be used for 4 seasons hence the 4S name.
+Aside from a hard rubber top these poles are foolproof and have become my daily drivers.
+The Scepter poles, are amazing and can also be used for 4 seasons hence the 4S name.
+[Purchase: $119]

 We did have an issue with these poles freezing up and not allowing the push button to engage.
 So the poles would work fine, they just wouldn’t pack down so nicely when it was well below (0 degrees C or 32 degrees Fahrenheit).
-The Black Diamond Carbon Compactor Poles ($129.95) are a heck of a deal without breaking the bank.
+The Black Diamond Carbon Compactor Poles is a heck of a deal without breaking the bank.
+[Purchase: $129]

 My second favorite pair of splitboard poles is the LEKI Tour Stick Vario Carbon.
 If the baskets on these poles were a little bit larger and more rigid they would have easily been our top pick.